-All HGVs (including heavy trailers) and PSV vehicles with a vehicle test appointment will be issued with a three month Temporary Exemption Certificate (TEC).
+All HGVs, trailers and buses with a vehicle test appointment will be issued with a three month Temporary Exemption Certificate (TEC).

-Four year old cars will, from 26 March 2020, be given a Temporary Exemption Certificate (TEC) for six months from the date that their MOT test should have been due.
+From 26 March 2020, four year old cars and all motorbikes will be given a Temporary Exemption Certificate (TEC) for six months from the date that their MOT test should have been due.
+However, the vehicle owner must book an appointment online to trigger the production of the TEC.
 This will allow the vehicle to be taxed and driven on the road.
-Issuing the certificates will take some time but the exemption will automatically apply from the due date.

 Urgent work is underway to put a solution in place for taxis.
 At present there is no legal way of issuing TECs for these vehicles.

 The DVA understands the frustration of taxi drivers and is grateful for their patience at this time and will continue to keep them informed as the situation evolves.

 Temporary Exemption Certificate (TEC)

 Arrangements are in place to make sure that those vehicles whose MOT certificates have expired or will expire within eight weeks, are granted an automatic Temporary Exemption Certificate (TEC).
 This TEC will issue well in advance of the expiry date, to provide assurances to customers that they may continue to drive.
 This will give a temporary exemption from the legal requirement to hold an MOT certificate up to the new date on the TEC.

 While the DVA works through this process, it encourages you to check the status of your MOT online and for details of your new expiry date at: